SixLabors/docs/articles/fonts/opentypefeatures.md

 Those work alongside [`LayoutMode`](xref:SixLabors.Fonts.TextOptions.LayoutMode); they do not replace it.

 For the surrounding layout controls, see [Text Layout and Options](textlayout.md).
-For the broader shaping pipeline, see [Hinting and Shaping](hintingandshaping.md).
+For the broader shaping pipeline, see [Text Shaping](shaping.md).

 ### Practical guidance